-Factor 3 of the appellant's official PD is copied from Level 3-4 of the AAGEG; however, the appellant's actual assignments are not of the scope typical of Level 3-4, and the guidelines she uses include only standard reference materials and operating manuals typical of Level 3-3.
+Level 3-4 is not met.
+The appellant's work involves systems for which procedures and guidelines are highly developed and controlled nationally.
+The appellant's actual assignments are not of the scope typical of Level 3-4, and the guidelines she uses include standard reference materials and operating manuals typical of Level 3-3.
 The position's guidelines, discussed above, require the use of judgment, but are not as broad as the general administrative policies and management theories typical of Level 3-4.

-This factor is evaluated at Level 3-3 and 275 points awarded.
+The factor is evaluated at Level 3-3 and 275 points are assigned.